 Science is an amazing discipline that has resulted in both blessing and tragedy for humanity.
 Before the influences that came with postmodernity, science held the seat of authority in academia and much of culture.
 Postmodernity, however, increased the tensions between the science and the humanities departments in the academy regarding intellectual authority.
 Unfortunately, efforts to unseat science were not so much about the nature of truth itself as about advancing the modern demand for relativism.
 This is a subject deserving more attention.

 I think we need more transparency about what science can and cannot do/prove.
 This will then require more honesty about ways that Theophobia has bound the academy to a philosophy of naturalism.
 I am troubled by the use of the tag “science” for what is really philosophy or religion.

-When scientists claims that the physical world is a self-contained system of impersonal natural laws without any outside involvement from a God or a Creator, they should have the intellectual integrity to admit that this opinion is beyond the reach of science and belongs to the discipline of philosophy or even religion.
+When scientists claim that the physical world is a self-contained system of impersonal natural laws without any outside involvement from a God or a Creator, they should have enough intellectual integrity to admit that such an opinion is beyond the reach of science and belongs to the discipline of philosophy or even religion.
 It cannot even be offered as a “theory” because, in terms of science, this word implies a tested and proven postulations (which obviously can’t be done).

 When scientists are willing to acknowledge the shift of categories on questions of ultimate origin, then we can have an honest debate about the data used to suggest the plausibility of the philosophy.
 This would also require more honesty and humility about the validity of discovering truth in disciplines outside of science.
 A valid epistemology is not bound by one discipline.